 The invitations can also reflect the science theme by using paintbrushes dipped in milk to write out the party details on white paper.
 Indicate in visible ink how to decipher the message (heating the paper over a candle).
 Be sure to emphasize parental supervision to avoid any accidents.

-Party favours can include throwing in magnifying glasses, magnets, gel pens and notebooks in an environment-friendly bag for the kids to take home and enjoy.
+Party favors can include throwing in magnifying glasses, magnets, gel pens and notebooks in an environment-friendly bag for the kids to take home and enjoy.

 Get Giddy with the Games